 Videographers may be hired to shoot video of weddings and other important events, and some freelance video editors even work for production companies who need an extra hand during busier periods.

 Getting started: Obviously, you need videography and editing skills to get started in this profession, and, as a freelancer, you also need basic marketing skills.
-For inspiration and to find out more about what a freelance videographer does, check out these blogs: David Perry Films, Pixelriffic, Video Producer Blog, and Sean King Photography.
+For inspiration and to find out more about what a freelance videographer does, check out these blogs: David Perry Films, and Tubular Insights.

 With the rise of digital photography and ever-better consumer-grade cameras, professional photography is an increasingly competitive field.
 But if you have an eye for a beautiful shot and the drive to market your business, you can make a full-time living as a freelance photographer.